wleddy/jumpstat/www/templates/about.md

 If you have any questions or some suggestions of some other information about the life of bikes, please feel free to [contact us](/contact/ "contact us").

+#### About this project

+This site was written mostly in Python using the Flask framework.
+It's open source and you can get your very own copy at [Github]( https://github.com/wleddy/jumpstat/ ).
+(So now I suppose I'll have to finish the readme file.)